wevm/vitepress-plugin-shiki-twoslash/docs/index.md

 // @noErrors
 import { defineConfig } from 'vitepress'
 export default defineConfig({
-  ti,
+  ti
   //^|
 })
 ```

 The name Twoslash refers to specially formatted comments (e.g. `// ^?`) which can be used to set up your environment, like compiler flags or separate input files.
-It couldn't be easier to set up and use!
+It couldn't be easier to set up and start creating incredible code examples!

 ## Install